addtt/multi-object-datasets/README.md

 Binary 64x64 RGB images with monochromatic dSprites on a black canvas.
 Sprites are 18x18 and 7 different colors, and they can overlap (sum and clip).
-- 100k images with 1 dSprite per image [10.6 MB]
+- 100k images with 1 sprite per image [10.6 MB]
+- 100k images with 1 sprite per image, larger sprites (max 28x28) [12.4 MB]
 - 100k images with 0, 1, or 2 (uniformly) sprites per image [11 MB]

 ![generated generated_dsprites](_readme_figs/generated_dsprites.png)